BalashovAD/parsecpp/README.md

 #### LazyForget

-This is an improved version of `lazyCached` without slow type erasing.
+This is an alternate version of `lazyCached` without type erasing.
 `LazyForget` only depends on the parser result type and doesn't create a recursive type.
 You need to specify return type manually with `decltype(X)`, where `X` is value in `return` with changed `lazyForget<R>(f)` to
 `std::declval<Parser<R, Ctx, LazyForget<R>>>()`.
-This code is slightly faster when `lazyCached`, but code looks harder to read and edit.
+This code may be slightly faster when `lazyCached`, but code looks harder to read and edit.

+#### LazyCtxBinding

+This is an alternate version of `lazyCached` that using context variable to determinate recursion.

 #### Tag in lazy*